tiagoboeing/nodejs-github-actions/README.md

 # License

-The original project is licensed under [MIT License](https://github.com/tiagoboeing/nodejs-github-actions/blob/master/LICENSE), so it means it's completely free to use and copy.
-I decided to keep this available for all and free keeping the same license as the original on this repository and respecting the original creators.
+This project is licensed under [MIT License](https://github.com/tiagoboeing/nodejs-github-actions/blob/master/LICENSE), so it means it's completely free to use and copy.